Jaacky/sorcery-wiki/Remember-Me.md

 forget_me!
 ```

-To configure remember me session expiration length, use this config.
+The default session length for remember me is 1 week.
+To change this, use the following config option.

 ```ruby
 # config/initializers/sorcery.rb